stringreader/First-Repositroy/README.md

 # First-Repositroy
 This is my first repository.
-Just a readme.txt file.
+Just a readme file.

+Hello Everyone!